AkiraBrahe/BTX_ExpansionPack/README.md

 1. Install the latest versions of [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility/releases/latest) and, optionally, [The Big Deal Add-On](https://discourse.modsinexile.com/t/the-big-deal-add-on-for-battletech-extended-3025-3061/631) for BEX + CAC-C.
 2. Update the CAB with the new [CAB installer](https://discourse.modsinexile.com/t/community-assets-bundle-cab/115), as the mod uses the latest models.
 The old installer, or "Legacy" mode, is no longer supported.
 5. Remove the ".modtek" folder to force Modtek to rebuild the cache.
-6. Remove the "BTX_ExpansionPack" or "BTX_MechPack" mod folders if present.
+6. Remove the "AbilityRealizer", "BTX_ExpansionPack", "BTX_PlayableVehicles", and "Retrainer" mod folders if present.
 7. Unpack the mod folders from the "BTX_ExpansionPack" archive into the "Mods" folder, overwriting when prompted.
 The archive already includes a modified version of Playable Tanks/VTOLs.

 ### Optionals